Parks in Windsor, Ontario: Assumption Park and the Windsor Sculpture Park

-The first part of the park starts at the foot of the Ambassador Bridge, and contains some of the Odette Sculpture Park (now called Windsor Sculpture Park), and a parking lot for people to park their vehicles.
+The first part of the park starts at the foot of the Ambassador Bridge and includes portions of the Windsor Sculpture Par, and a parking lot for people to park their vehicles.
 The former name of this park was "Ambassador Park", a name now given to the park between the University of Windsor and the Sculpture Park.
-The park also contains two service centers, a drinking fountain, and a Vietnam War memorial.
+The park also contains two service centres, a drinking fountain, and a Vietnam War memorial.
 This park also connects to the Fujisawa Botanical Gardens, a gravel trail and grassed area still under conversion from railway bed, extending south to Wyandotte Street.

 Dieppe Gardens

-After the Caron Ave Pumping Station, the park transitions into the Dieppe Gardens, a beautiful and well-maintained garden and grassed area between the hotels along Riverside Drive, and the river.
+After the Caron Ave Pumping Station, the park transitions into the Dieppe Gardens, a garden and grassed area between the hotels along Riverside Drive, and the river.
 Many ships dock along the Gardens, and (Like Mill St. Park, Jackson Park, and the Sculpture Gardens), is a popular destination, especially for news crews.
-The park also contains several beautiful and varied war memorials, as well as a monument dedicated towards peace (The UN Peace Memorial).
+The park also contains several varied war memorials, as well as a monument dedicated towards peace (The UN Peace Memorial).